 The medicine will start to protect your child from infection when they have been taking it for a few days.
 However, you won’t see any difference in your child.

-You must continue to give penicillin to your child every day, even if they seem well, so that they are protected from infection.
+You must continue to give Penicillin V to your child every day, even if they seem well, so that they are protected from infection.

 What if my child is sick (vomits)?

-If your child is sick and has a fever (temperature higher than 38°C) or seems unwell, take them to a doctor, in case they are developing an infection.
+If your child is sick and has a fever (a temperature higher than 38°C) or seems unwell, take them to a doctor, in case they are developing an infection.

 What if I forget to give it?

 If you usually give it twice a day: If you remember up to 4 hours after you should have given a dose, give your child the missed dose.
 For example, if you usually give a dose at about 7am, you can give the missed dose at any time up to 11am.
 If you remember after that time, do not give the missed dose.
 Give the next dose as usual.